The Nature of God

 When God and Faith is the center of a topic, the third piece of the puzzle cannot be ignored.
 It would be in bad taste to skip over religion.
 For many, this topic (and this entire article in general) is a sensitive subject.

 The truth of the matter is the fact God, in all its creative glory, is a force beyond reckoning.
 It has watched over this world from the moment of its conception.
 It has witnessed miracles and inhumane nightmares, seen the world flood and has seen it burn.
 It will exist long after humans are nothing more than a figment in Earth's long history.
-The Creator will still be there long after our own world vanishes, drawn into a dead star.
+The Creator will still be there long after our world vanishes, drawn into a dead star.

-The need for a cosmically, all-powerful entity is a common force in human thought.
+The need for a cosmically, all-powerful entity is a universal force in human thought.
 It had been present from the Dawn of Time, a means of explaining a world ruled by chaos.
 This thought can be seen in all cultures around the world.

 When it comes to this force of creation, there are many names for it.
 It is known, intimately, by thousands.
 It is a mystery, something strange and unknown and beyond mortal comprehension.
 It is sexless, ageless, and always present at all times.
 It is within reach while being beyond our grasp.
 It is, in a way, everything while also being, in the same instant, nothing.